infumap/infumap/docs/deployment/raspberry-pi.md

 ### Set Up a macOS WireGuard Admin Client (Full VPN Access)

 Set up your admin Mac to join the same WireGuard VPN and reach all peers (for example, `10.0.0.1` on the VPS and `10.0.0.2` on the Raspberry Pi).
-The same model works on other WireGuard client platforms (Windows, Linux, iOS, Android), but this guide documents only macOS.
+The same model works on other WireGuard client platforms.
+The simplest iPhone setup is documented below using a QR code import.

 Install the [WireGuard macOS app](https://www.wireguard.com/install/) and create a new tunnel from scratch.
 In the tunnel editor, click **Generate** for the interface private key.